CarpentryConnect/carpentryconnect.org/index.markdown

 ### CarpentryCon

-Conferences by The Carpentries that bring together community members from around the world for 2-3 days of networking, knowledge exchange and collaborative work.
+Conferences by The Carpentries that are held every (other) year, and which bring together community members from around the world for 2-3 days of networking, knowledge exchange and collaborative work.
 Carpentries Core Team work side by side with community members to organise and run CarpentryCons.

 ### CarpentryConnect